-- 01. All artwork must be matted and/or framed and is to be limited in 36" in any direction.
-All entries must be the work of the exhibitor. - 02.
+- 01. All artwork must be matted and/or framed, unless on stretched canvas, and is to be limited in 36" in any direction. - 02.
+All entries must be the work of the exhibitor. - 03.
 All exhibits must be made since last years fair.
-All items to be displayed in Flag Building - 03.
+All items to be displayed in Flag Building - 04.
 Superintendents will place articles for exhibition please leave all items on center tables for superintendents to organize.
-Please pickup exhibits on Monday between 9:00 am and 12:00 noon. - 04.
+Please pickup exhibits on Monday between 9:00 am and 12:00 noon. - 05.
 Best of Show ribbons to be awarded at the discretion of the judge.
 Superintendent: Sarah Parrish